Sebastianng100/FallHazardPoseEstimationDetection/README.md

 5. Aggressive augmentations (mosaic, mixup) destroy human posture structure, making the fall pattern unrealistic.
 So I disabled them.
 ## I HAD many models that i trained previously
+### autoannotation-model(yolov8n) (Automatic Label Generation Test)
+Why this model was created:
+To test auto-annotation and see if YOLO could help label unlabelled images.
+Settings Used:
+1. Model: YOLOv8n
+2. Epochs: 30 (just for inference)
+No training purpose — used for auto-labeling
+Outcome:
+Auto-labeling produced inaccurate boxes
+Needed manual correction
+Useful for expanding dataset but not reliable alone
 ### Baseline model (Yolov8m - Default Settings)
 I wanted to establish a starting point to see how well the model can perform with just the dataset and nothing futher this is so that when i do my changes i can see the grown in my model
 Settings: